Kiruti01/alx-higher_level_programming/0x10-python-network_0/README.md

 # Python - Network #0

-In this networking project, I used `curl` in Bash scripts to send various types of HTTP headers.
+In this networking project, used `curl` in Bash scripts to send various types of HTTP headers.
 In the process, I learned about how URL's work, domain names, the many different HTTP request/repsonse header fields and status codes, and how to utilize cookies.

-Task six was an algorithm challenge separate from the overall project theme completed in Python.
+Task 6 was an algorithm challenge separate from the overall project theme completed in Python.

-## Tasks :page_with_curl:
+## Tasks

 NOTE: The `curl` behavior in all Bash scripts were written to interact with a server set up on a container.